mvromer/Stamp/README.md

 ## Commands
 * `new <template name>` - Generate a new instance of the named template.
   * `--output <output directory>` - Specify the output directory for the new instance.
+* `list [<repository name>]` - List all templates available through the named repository.
+If no repoistory name is given, then templates available through all configured repositories will be listed.
+* `publish <repo name>` - Publishes the template in the current directory to the named repository.
+  This assumes a template manifest file will be found in the current directory.
+  * `--template-path <path>` - Specify the path to the template directory to publish.
+This assumes a template manifest file will be found in the specified `<path>`.
 * `repo [list]` - List all configured repositories.
   * `repo add <repo URL> [<repo name>]` - Configures a new repository.
 If no name is given, then it is pulled from the repo's URL.
 The name must be a single word and unique amongst all previously